lmoisz03/LazyCons/readme.md

 library uses math operations that may change the result even if the seed is the same.
 I will try to fix this in the future.
 But i recommend to save the avatar in file in order to keep the avatar as unique as possible.

-### Note:

-I will make this library adaptable to environments.
-For example, you cant use it on node.js for now.
-I want to improve the algorithm for the generation of the avatars and make them more visually beautiful.
-When a new version of the library is released, it'll change the previous proccess of generating the avatar.